Prerelease GoldenEye

 — Mark Edmonds (Source)

-I'm not sure why Mundorare thought "All Bonds" would be the 24th cheat.
-It shows how rampant the rumors were back when the interview was done.
-The really interesting thing though is you could have chosen your preferred Bond actor every time you started a new save.
+It's really interesting you could have chosen your preferred Bond actor every time you started a new save.
 That would have been so cool!

 Mundorare: "Was the ‘All Bonds’ option removed due to legal problems with the other Bond actors, as it’s been long said?"